Paper and packaging

-To improve the coating of paper and cardboard, Coatex, a subsidiary of the Arkema group, today applies the latest breakthroughs in the synthesis of hydrosoluble polymers.
-Its product range is based on its unique know-how in mastering techniques related to the viscosity (rheology) of coating colors applied to the surface of paper.
+To improve the coating of paper and cardboard, Coatex, a subsidiary of the Arkema Group, today applies the latest breakthroughs in the synthesis of hydrosoluble polymers.
+Its product range is based on its unique expertise in mastering techniques related to the viscosity (rheology) of coating colors applied to the surface of paper.
 Its range of products includes rheology modifiers (RheocoatTM, RheocarbTM) and polyacrylate dispersants (TopsperseTM).

 Focus on...
 RheocarbTM and TopsperseTM

-Coatex has developed two new environmentally sound solutions aptly suited to inkjet paper, which help improve the surface quality of the paper, and reduce manufacturing costs and cycles, hence wastewater emissions.
+Coatex has developed two new environmentally sound solutions aptly suited to inkjet paper which help improve the surface quality of the paper, and reduce manufacturing costs and cycles, and therefore also wastewater emissions.

 Rheocarb™ J 40 rheology modifier improves water retention and the dispersion of coating color particles.
 Topsperse™ JX A dispersing agent protects pigments from flocculation, and controls the stability of coating color viscosity.

 As the world’s third largest producer of hydrogen peroxide (or oxygenated water) and the European leader in sodium chlorate, today the Arkema Group is a major supplier of pulp and paper bleaching products under the Alpure® and Albone® brands.
 It has production facilities in Asia, Europe and North America.